andreas-kupries/aktive/doc/ref/accessor.md

 Converts the internal DAG representation of the image into a D2 graph format and returns the resulting string.

+Despite the naming the operator is __not strict__.
+It does not access the input's pixels at all, only the meta information of the pipeline.

 ---
 ### <a name='format_as_markdown'></a> aktive format as markdown